hzqmwne/zargunlite/README.md

 pip3 install zargunlite
 ```

-See `tests/test_core.py` for some usage sample.
+See `tests/test_core.py` for some usage samples.

 Notice this project will continuously be in a very early state until version 1.0.0 release.
-Currently it is mainly for personal use because [Zircolite](https://github.com/wagga40/Zircolite ) does not has a PyPI package.
+Currently it is mainly for personal use because [Zircolite](https://github.com/wagga40/Zircolite ) does not have a PyPI package.
 There is also an [issue](https://github.com/wagga40/Zircolite/issues/87 ) raised by other user and fortunately the author is working on it.
 This project plans to add more features supported by [Zircolite](https://github.com/wagga40/Zircolite ) while keeps easy to be integrated as a library.

 ## License